Holt McCallany

 Holt McCallany Bio

-Holt Quinn McAloney (born September 3, 1963) is an American actor known for portraying FBI Special Agent Bill Tench on the Netflix series Mindhunter and for leading and supporting roles in film and television, including Fight Club, Three Kings, Lights Out, The Losers, Sully, Shot Caller, Wrath of Man, Nightmare Alley, and The Iron Claw.
-Born in New York City to theatrical parents, he trained in Ireland and France before building a stage and screen career that spans Broadway understudy work, repertory theater and major studio films.
+Holt McCallany (born Holt Quinn McAloney on September 3, 1963) is an American actor with a career spanning film, television, and stage.
+He is widely recognized for portraying FBI Special Agent Bill Tench on the Netflix series Mindhunter (2017–2019) and for supporting and leading roles in projects including Fight Club, Three Kings, The Losers, Sully, Shot Caller, Wrath of Man, Nightmare Alley, and The Iron Claw.
+Over the decades, McCallany has built a reputation for intense, physical performances across crime dramas, thrillers, and character-driven features.

 Early Life and Background

-Holt McCallany was born Holt Quinn McAloney on September 3, 1963, in New York City to Julie Wilson and Michael McAloney.
-His mother, Julie Wilson, was an American singer and actress widely regarded for her cabaret work.
-His father, Michael McAloney, was an Irish actor and producer noted for his theatrical work and Broadway production credits.
+Holt Quinn McAloney was born on September 3, 1963, in New York City, to theatrical parents.
+His mother, Julie Wilson (1924–2015), was an American singer and actress widely regarded as a leading cabaret performer.
+His father, Michael McAloney (1924–2000), was an Irish actor and producer best known for his Tony Award-winning production of Brendan Behan’s Borstal Boy, the first Irish production to win top honors on Broadway.

-After high school McCallany continued his studies in Europe.
-He studied French at the Sorbonne and art at the Paris American Academy, then trained in physical and theatrical disciplines at L’École Marcel Marceau and L’École Jacques Lecoq.
-He also spent a summer studying Shakespeare at Oxford University and performed with a production of Twelfth Night at the Edinburgh Fringe Festival before moving to New York City to begin his professional acting career.
+McCallany eventually returned to Creighton Preparatory School in Omaha and graduated in 1981.
+After high school, he moved to France, studying French at the Sorbonne and art at the Paris American Academy, followed by theater training at L’École Marcel Marceau and L’École Jacques Lecoq.
+He spent a summer studying Shakespeare at Oxford University and traveled with a production of Twelfth Night to the Edinburgh Fringe Festival before relocating to New York City to launch his professional acting career.

 Holt McCallany Career